 - Shade.
-The amount of shade is another determining factor when deciding which materials to use in walkways and pathways.
+The amount of shade present is another determining factor when deciding which materials to use in walkways and pathways.
 Moss and mildew will accumulate on stone and concrete, causing a slippery, hazardous condition.
 Use trail mix—a natural mixture of aggregates—for pathways in shady areas for pathways.
-For walkways in shade, use pavers.
+For walkways in shade, use pavers rather than poured concrete.

 - Home construction.
 Look at the house’s colors and siding.
 Is it brick?
 Stucco?
 Wood siding?
-When developing a walkway, try to select a color that complements existing structures, but don’t match them exactly.
-For example, if your home is brick, select one tint from the brick to include in the walkway.
+When developing a walkway, try to select a color that complements existing structures, but doesn’t match them exactly.
+For example, if your home has a brick exterior, select one tint found in the brick walls to include in the walkway.
 This is why earth tones are so popular—because they often complement traditional building materials.
 For pathways, this isn’t as difficult because you are often placing the pathway in a very natural setting between trees or in a garden.
 Shredded wood, gravel, and other natural materials often work best in these situations.

 Real Estate Value

 Pathways and walkways create an extension of the home by making unusable places usable.
 While providing practical living value, these features can also increase real estate value.
 If done correctly, a quality pathway or walkway project made with good materials is a good investment.
-A poorly planned or executed walkway, on the other hand, could reduce the value of your home.
+A poorly planned or executed walkway, on the other hand, could actually reduce the value of your home.
 A landscape designers can tell you whether the project is worth the potential cost.